DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 ### Amplification Project Data

+#### The Amplification Project

+[The Amplification Project](https://www.theamplificationproject.org/) is participatory, community-led digital archive where art and stories of forced migration and refugeehood find sanctuary and amplification.
+Founded in 2019 by an international group of artists, curators, activists, and an archivist, we create space for voices that are too often silenced, distorted, or reduced to statistics.

+#### Project Data

+Text

 ### What are Kepler.gl and FLowmap.gl?

 Kepler.gl and Flowmap.gl (also known as Flowmap Blue) are modern JavaScript-based open-source spatial and web mapping tools.
 They are supported by the OpenJS Foundation and built upon Deck.gl for high-performance data visualization.
 Their no-code and robust user interface and interactive features make them an easy entry point into web mapping for beginners.